lumipate-sh/coin-coffer/README.md

 ## status

 The app is functional in its basic features.
-It's development continues on the
+It's development continues on the [Copper Coin Coffer](https://github.com/lumipate-sh/copper-coin-coffer), an updated version of this app in typescript

 ## why make this?